Conformalised data synthesis: Empirical results

-\Cref{tab:mnistResults} showcases our results with varying training set sizes.
-In each trial, we evaluated the mean F$_1$-score, Precision, and Recall of five models trained on Train$_{\text{orig}}$ and Train$_{\text{ext}}$ on the same original test set.
-Starting with the original training samples, the models performed very poorly on low training sample counts as expected (under 30\% F$_1$-score for D$_{300}$ and D$_{1000}$).
-The score increased up to 82\% with the maximum number of training samples (D$_{60000}$).
-In contrast, our synthetic dataset extension surpassed that performance from 1,000 original training samples.
-With only 300 original samples, our algorithm synthesised samples that improved model performance from 17\% to 79\% F$_1$-score.
-While the rate of improvement decreased with increasing training samples, our extended Train$_\text{ext}$ consistently outperformed all Train$_{\text{orig}}$, reaching a maximum of 84\% on the full dataset.
-Because the classes were roughly equally balanced in the original dataset, this increase was caused by Precision and Recall improving in equal measure.
+Investigating this aspect further in \Cref{tab:mnistResults}, we note that in many cases, training sets extended with samples synthesised with optimal low $\epsilon$ and $\epsilon=0.9$ confidence thresholds performed very similarly on F$_1$-score, precision, and recall.
+While we prioritised low $\epsilon$ to reduce the synthesis error in this article, a different heuristic may be to select the highest possible $\epsilon$ with the elbow method to reduce the number of required synthesis samples, constructing the most efficient extended training set to maximise model performance (discussed further in \Cref{sec:discussion}).
+Comparing the performance against the baseline, models trained on Train$_{\text{orig}}$ performed very poorly on low training sample counts as expected (under 30\% F$_1$-score for D$_{500}$ and D$_{1000}$).
+The score increased up to 82\% with the maximum number of original training samples (D$_{60000}$).
+In contrast, our synthetic dataset extension surpassed that performance from 10,000 original training samples.
+With only 500 original samples, our algorithm synthesised samples that improved model performance from 21\% to 79\% F$_1$-score.
+While the rate of improvement decreased with increasing training samples, our extended Train$_\text{ext}$ consistently outperformed Train$_{\text{orig}}$, reaching a maximum of 83\% on the full dataset.
+Because the classes were roughly equally balanced in the original dataset, this increase was caused by precision and recall improving in equal measures across the classes.

-From these results, we deduce that our synthesis algorithm can successfully identify high-confidence class regions of the feature space with very few original training samples.
-So few, in fact, that a neural network could not robustly identify class patterns without extension.
+These results show that our synthesis algorithm can successfully identify high-confidence class regions of the feature space with very few original training samples.
 This makes our proposal highly advantageous for Deep Learning, as its synthesised samples allow for significantly improved model generalisation without requiring additional data collection.